awsdocs/aws-transfer-user-guide/doc_source/create-server-in-vpc.md

 **Note**
  After May 19, 2021, you won't be able to create a server using `EndpointType=VPC_ENDPOINT` in your AWS account if your account hasn't already done so before May 19, 2021\.
 If you have already created servers with `EndpointType=VPC_ENDPOINT` in your AWS account on or before February 21, 2021, you will not be affected\.
 After this date, use `EndpointType`=**VPC**\.
 For more information, see [Discontinuing the use of VPC\_ENDPOINT](#deprecate-vpc-endpoint)\.

 If you use Amazon Virtual Private Cloud \(Amazon VPC\) to host your AWS resources, you can establish a private connection between your VPC and a server\.
-You can then use this server to transfer data over your client to and from your Amazon S3 bucket without going over the public internet\.
+You can then use this server to transfer data over your client to and from your Amazon S3 bucket without using public IP addressing or requiring an internet gateway\.

 Using Amazon VPC, you can launch AWS resources in a custom virtual network\.
 You can use a VPC to control your network settings, such as the IP address range, subnets, route tables, and network gateways\.
 For more information about VPCs, see [What Is Amazon VPC?](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) in the *Amazon VPC User Guide*\.